Survey Research, A Simple Introduction

 Survey research refers to a particular type of research design where the primary method of data collection is by survey.
 In this study design, surveys are used as a tool by researchers to gain a greater understanding about individual or group perspectives relative to a particular concept or topic of interest.A survey typically consists of a set of structured questions where each question is designed to obtain a specific piece of information.

-Survey research can be undertaken for a variety of reasons, but a common theme with surveys is that they are an easily accessible way for respondents to share or demonstrate their knowledge or perspectives about a particular topic.
+Survey research can be undertaken for a variety of reasons, but a common theme with surveys and online forms is that they are an easily accessible way for respondents to share or demonstrate their knowledge or perspectives about a particular topic.
 This kind of approach in turn can allow for researchers to gain a better understanding about different populations or groups of people, help identify any problems or concerns respondents have, and/or lead to the identification or development of solutions based on identified issues.
 Surveys are also a good way to gauge general trends or perspectives about a topic within a particular population before conducting more in-depth research.

 Survey Research Methods